availproject/avail-light/README.md

 `avail-light` is a data availability light client that can do the following:

-* Listen for newly produced blocks.
+* Listen for finalised blocks.
 * Gain confidence for `N` *cells*, where *cell* is defined as a `{row, col}` pair.
-  > As soon as a new block is available, the light client attempts to gain confidence by asking for a proof from a full client via JSON-RPC.
+  > As soon as a finalised block is available, the light client attempts to gain confidence by asking for a proof from a full client via JSON-RPC.

-* Batch processces blocks in reverse order (i.e. prioritizes the latest blocks) for lower numbered blocks where no confidence is yet gained.
+### Modes of Operation

+1. **Light-client Mode**: The basic mode of operation and is always active in whichever mode is operational.
+If an `App_ID` is not provided, this mode will commence.
+The client on each header it receives will do random sampling using RPC calls.
+It gets the cells with proofs it asked for, which then verifies and calculates the confidence.
+2. **App-Specific Mode**: If an **`App_ID` > 0** is given in the config file, the client finds out the `cols` related to the provided `App_ID` using `app_data_lookup` in the header.
+It then downloades the relevant cells and the data is reconstructed.
+3. **Fat-Client Mode**: The client retrieves the entire extended matrix using IPFS (if available) or fetches via RPC calls.
+It verifies all the cells and computes the CID mapping for the IPFS Pinning.
+It then decodes the extended matrix and reconstructs the `app_specific_data` related to all `App_IDs`.

 ## Installation